How To Control Anger Issues: Mastering Emotion With Meditation

 By allowing a shift in consciousness, an upgrade to a higher level of thought, meditation provides a true means of control rather than the illusion of control achieved through lashing out at others.

 Finding Solutions & Keeping Cool.
 If you find yourself in what appears to be a "no way out" situation, keeping a calm, clear head will open doors that you would not have otherwise seen.
-Anger only clouds the mind and restricts the thoughts.
+Anger only clouds the mind and crimps clear thought.

 When controlling a situation is impossible, meditation will help you diffuse the fear, become cool with the uncertainty, and melt the anxiety long before they approach a boiling point.